 4 Machine learning pipeline

-Before we specialize on any tuning, it is important to understand that machine learning always consists of a pipeline of actions.
+Before we specialize on any tuning, it is important to understand that machine learning always consists of a pipeline of actions, illustrated here on the Titanic dataset.

 Machine Learning pipeline